akka/akka/akka-docs/src/main/paradox/actors.md

 @@@ warning

 To complete the @scala[`Future`]@java[`CompletionStage`] with an exception you need to send an `akka.actor.Status.Failure` message to the sender.
 This is *not done automatically* when an actor throws an exception while processing a message.

-@scala[Please note that Scala's `Try` sub types `scala.util.Failure` and `scala.util.Success` are not treated specially, and would complete the ask @scala[`Future`]@java[`CompletionStage`] with the given value - only the `akka.actor.Status` messages are treated specially by the ask pattern.]
+@scala[Please note that Scala's `Try` sub types `scala.util.Failure` and `scala.util.Success` are not treated especially, and would complete the ask @scala[`Future`]@java[`CompletionStage`] with the given value - only the `akka.actor.Status` messages are treated specially by the ask pattern.]

 @@@